ce-store/ce-store/README.md

 Controlled English is a form of structured English that allows you to define models of concepts, their properities and relationships that is both Human and machine readable.

+The CE Store contains everything you need to get started with a Controlled English environment.

+We are an IBM initiated open source organisation focused on providing an experimental research environment for the ITA Controlled English language.

+## A Quick Example

 An example of defining a concept in CE, in this case a planet, is as follows:

 `conceptualise a ~ planet ~ P that has the value M as ~ mass ~ and has the value R as ~ radius ~.`